lasjen/author-ws-demo/docker/db-env/README.md

 ## Synopsis

-This directory shows how to create a Oracle database image and then a database  container for running an Oracle database.
+This directory shows how to create a Oracle database docker image named "database/oracle:12.1.0.2-ee".
-The Oracle container will have the following users:

-* DEVDATA: The data owner.
-After new objects are created, run "exec user_grant.granttoroles;".
-* DEV: The appliation user with grants towards the DEVDATA objects.

-Passwords for both users are set to "dev".
+Note!
+This description only shows how to make the docker image.
+To create a container see the [project description](../../../..).

 ## Getting Started